galaxyproject/galaxy-hub/content/blog/2024-11-tacc-sdsc-grant/index.md

     as new tools arise.

--   The open source nature of the platform and compatibility across cloud resources assures sustainability beyond the duration of the project.
+-   The open source nature of the platform and compatibility across cloud resources ensures sustainability beyond the duration of the project.

 -   The platform will provide long-term infrastructure stability and empower research innovation.